 Since organizations are designed for distributed user administration, Organization Administrators have an entirely different set of privileges than Site Administrators.
 Site Administrators are responsible for the pages, portlets, and content of their site.
 They are also responsible for managing the membership of their site.
 To this end, they can set the membership type to Open, Restricted, or Private.
 They can also add users to or remove users from their site but cannot manage the users themselves.
 If an organization has a site attached to it, the Organization Administrator has the same administrative ability as a Site Administrator when it comes to managing the site’s content, but the site membership management is different.
 An organization site’s members will simply be the members of the organization.
 Organization Administrators have more user management permissions than Site Administrators; they can edit users belonging to their organization or any sub-organization.
 They cannot add existing portal users to their organization, but they can create new users within their organization.
 Only portal administrators can add existing users to an organization.

 Organization Administrators can’t access the Control Panel by default, but they don’t need to.
-In their personal site, organization administrators can click on the My Organizations link to gain access to any organizations they manage.
+Under their My Account menu, in the Control Menu, organization administrators can click on the My Organizations link to gain access to any organizations they manage.

 A huge time-saving benefit of including organizations into your portal design is that organization administrators can assign organization-scoped roles to members of the organization.
 For example, consider an IT Security group in a corporate setting.
 You could have a sub-organization of your IT organization that handles security for all of the applications company-wide.
 If you grant the IT Security organization the portal administrator role, all the members of the organization would have administrative access to the entire portal.
 Suppose further that a user in this organization was later hired by the Human Resources department.
 The simple act of removing the user from the IT Security organization also removes the user’s administrative privileges, since the privilege came from the IT Security organization’s role.
 By adding the user to the HR organization, any roles the HR organization has (such as access to a benefits system in the portal) are transferred to the user.
 In this manner, you can design your portal to correspond with your existing organization chart and users’ permissions are granted according to their positions in the chart.